killstory/Assignments_OnlineDatacamp/README.md

-# Assignments_OnlineDatacamp
+# Homework_Datacamp_3
-These are online assignments for Online Datacamp for Data Scientist #2
+These are online assignments for Online Datacamp for Data Scientist #3